sagivnet/FactsService/README.md

 ## Features

-- Home feed to see all the existing facts
+- Home feed containing all the existing facts

-- User's personal feed to see all the facts that uploaded by him
+- User's personal feed containing all the existing facts that had been writen by the user

 - Online Remote Database